-Velocity Frequent Flyer’s Velocity eStore is one of the handiest sites out there for increasing your Velocity point balance, and in the run up to Christmas they are offering double points at a wide range of partner online retailers.
+Velocity Frequent Flyer’s Velocity eStore is one of the handiest sites out there for increasing your Velocity point balance.

 Online Malls, like the Velocity estore, work by ensuring you log in with your Frequent Flyer program credentials before then being referred out (with a click) once logged in to make a transaction over on the retailer’s website.